 Our jobs, society, family, heritage and culture, all create roles for us, but who we are has nothing to do with those roles.

 Uniquely and individually, we are us.
 Our personality should dictate who we are, rather than our roles dictate who we are.
-We are people first, role second.
-My blog has shaped my life and my thinking, but that’s because what I write is based on my soul, and how I choose to live and that defines my personality.
+We are people first, our role second.
+My blog has shaped my thinking and my life, but that’s because what I write is based on my intuition and ‘universal truths’ and that defines my personality.

-We see ourselves for something we’ve created.
-We overlook so many parts of our identity because of what we do.
-But we’re so much more than that.
-We must get to know who we are outside of our work roles; peel back the layers on our true identities, not us with the ego.
+We create how we are.
+We overlook so many parts of our identity, to make our lives fit, but we’re so much more than that.
+We must get to know who we are, outside of our work roles; peel back the layers on our true identities, not us with the ego.

-Slipping into our roles, we become less vulnerable because our job becomes our safety net, but if we were to fail we’ve already written ourselves off, because we don’t know how to manage ourselves outside of our roles.
+Slipping into our roles, we become less vulnerable because our job becomes our safety net, but if we were to fail we have already written ourselves off, because we don’t know how to manage ourselves outside of our roles.